-This property has the attributes { [[Writeable]]: false, [[Enumerable]]: false, [[Dynamic]]: false, }.
-Deleted: DontEnum, DontDelete, ReadOnly 15.8.1.3 LN2 The number value for the natural logarithm of 2, which is approximately 0.6931471805599453.
-This property has the attributes { [[Writeable]]: false, [[Enumerable]]: false, [[Dynamic]]: false, }. - Deleted: DontEnum, DontDelete, ReadOnly 15.8.1.4 LOG2E The number value for the base-2 logarithm of $e$ , the base of the natural logarithms; this value is approximately 1.4426950408889634.
-This property has the attributes { [[Writeable]]: false, [[Enumerable]]: false, [[Dynamic]]: false, }.
-Deleted: DontEnum, DontDelete, ReadOnly NOTE The value of Math.LOG2E is approximately the reciprocal of the value of Math.LN2 .
-15.8.1.5 LOG10E The number value for the base-10 logarithm of $e$ , the base of the natural logarithms; this value is approximately $0.4342944819032518$ .
-This property has the attributes { [[Writeable]]: false, [[Enumerable]]: false, [[Dynamic]]: false, Deleted: DontEnum, DontDelete, ReadOnly NOTE The value of Math.LOG10E is approximately the reciprocal of the value of Math.LN10 .
-15.8.1.6 PI The number value for $\pi$ , the ratio of the circumference of a circle to its diameter, which is approximately 3.1415926535897932.
-This property has the attributes { [[Writeable]]: false, [[Enumerable]]: false, [[Dynamic]]: false, }.
-Deleted: DontEnum, DontDelete, ReadOnly 15.8.1.7 SQRT1_2 The number value for the square root of $1/2$ , which is approximately $0.7071067811865476$ .
-This property has the attributes { [[Writeable]]: false, [[Enumerable]]: false, [[Dynamic]]: false, ]. - Deleted: DontEnum, DontDelete, ReadOnly NOTE The value of North CODEN 2 is approximately the registre and of the value of North CODEN 15010 The value of Math.SQRT1_2 is approximately the reciprocal of the value of Math.SQRT2.
-15.8.1.8 SQRT2 The number value for the square root of 2, which is approximately 1.4142135623730951.
-This property has the attributes { [[Writeable]]: false, [[Enumerable]]: false, [[Dynamic]]: false, }.
-C 15.8.2 Deleted: DontEnum, DontDelete, ReadOnly 15.8.2 Function Properties of the Math Object Every function listed in this section applies the ToNumber operator to each of its arguments (in left-to- right order if there is more than one) and then performs a computation on the resulting number value(s).
-In the function descriptions below, the symbols NaN, $-0$ , $+0$ , $-\infty$ and $+\infty$ refer to the number values described in 8.5.
-NOTE The behaviour of the functions acos, asin, atan, atan2, cos, exp, log, pow, sin, and sqrt is not precisely specified here except to require specific results for certain argument values that represent boundary cases of interest.
+15.8.1.3 LN2

+The number value for the natural logarithm of 2, which is approximately 0.6931471805599453.

+15.8.1.4 LOG2E

+The number value for the base-2 logarithm of e, the base of the natural logarithms; this value is approximately 1.4426950408889634.

+The value of Math.
+LOG2E is approximately the reciprocal of the value of Math.
+LN2.

+15.8.1.5 LOG10E

+The number value for the base-10 logarithm of e, the base of the natural logarithms; this value is approximately 0.4342944819032518.

+The value of Math.
+LOG10E is approximately the reciprocal of the value of Math.
+LN10.

+15.8.1.6 PI

+The number value for π , the ratio of the circumference of a circle to its diameter, which is approximately 3.1415926535897932.

+15.8.1.7 SQRT1 2

+The number value for the square root of 1/2, which is approximately 0.7071067811865476.

+The value of Math.
+SQRT1 2 is approximately the reciprocal of the value of Math.
+SQRT2.

+15.8.1.8 SQRT2

+The number value for the square root of 2, which is approximately 1.4142135623730951.

+15.8.2 Function Properties of the Math Object

+Every function listed in this section applies the ToNumber operator to each of its arguments (in left-to-right order if there is more than one) and then performs a computation on the resulting number value(s).

+In the function descriptions below, the symbols NaN, -0, +0, $-\infty$ and $+\infty$ refer to the number values described in 8.5.

+The behaviour of the functions acos, asin, atan, atan2, cos, exp, log, pow, sin, and sqrt is not precisely specified here except to require specific results for certain argument values that represent boundary cases of interest.
 For other argument values, these functions are intended to compute approximations to the results of familiar mathematical functions, but some latitude is allowed in the choice of approximation algorithms.
 The general intent is that an implementer should be able to use the same mathematical library for ECMAScript on a given hardware platform that is available to C programmers on that platform.

-Although the choice of algorithms is left to the implementation, it is recommended (but not specified by this standard) that implementations use the approximation algorithms for IEEE 754 arithmetic contained in fdlibm , the freely distributable mathematical library from Sun Microsystems ( fdlibm
+Although the choice of algorithms is left to the implementation, it is recommended (but not specified by this standard) that implementations use the approximation algorithms for IEEE 754 arithmetic contained in fdlibm, the freely distributable mathematical library from Sun Microsystems (fdlibm-comment@sunpro.eng.sun.com).
+This specification also requires specific results for certain argument values that represent boundary cases of interest